Credit Cards - Important Starting Info

 Cancelling a card:

-If you are considering cancelling a card because you don't want to pay the annual fee that is about to become due, you may be able to reduce or avoid the fee, or get a worthwhile number of miles for paying it.
+If you are considering cancelling a card because you don't want to pay the annual fee that is about to become due, you may be able to reduce or avoid the fee, or get a worthwhile number of miles for paying it, or get some other good offer.

 • If you can wait for the fee to post, do so, and call to cancel just before your deadline.
 By that time miles for renewal may have been sent to your airline, and may not be retrieved if you cancel.

 • Call the customer service number and tell them you do not want to pay the fee.
 They will send you to a special unit that will try to convince you to keep the card.
 Be politely insistent that you will not pay the fee.
 Wait for the offer you want - miles and/or no fee.
 Expect to be offered a not very useful free card that offers 1 mile per $2 spent.
 Refuse this, telling them that you can get a free card with 1 mile per $1 spent.
-(Be ready with the names of some, which you can find on my Free Cards Page.
+(Be ready with the names of some.
 The Starwood card is always a good one to mention.)
 Your success will depend on how valuable a customer they think you are.
 Don't bluff.
 Be prepared to allow the card to be cancelled if you don't get what you want.

 • For many cards, it is possible to cancel them, wait awhile, then get them again, with the up front bonus again.